 Here are the two things you should do right away: make sure you understand your constitutional rights (which include the right to remain silent when questioned by the police) and contact an experienced murder defense lawyer.

-Your Rights Under the U.S. Constitution
+Your Legal Rights Under the U.S. Constitution

 The Constitution of the United States offers a number of important protections for those accused of a crime—including murder.
 Several amendments to the Constitution are of particular importance.